 Grasslands Reserve Program.
 Section 2401 of the 2002 farm bill authorizes a new Grasslands Reserve Program to retire 2 million acres under arrangements ranging from 10-year agreements to permanent easements, permits the delegation of easements to certain private organizations and state agencies, and provides up to \$254 million in mandatory funding.
-The Department started a national signup on June 30, 2003, with Texas receiving \$7.8 million, three times the next largest state allotment.
-More than 240,000 acres were placed under contract.
-For FY2004, the Department issued an interim final rule on May 11, 2004, that guided the spending of approximately \$70 million.
+The first national signup, in FY2003, placed more than 240,000 acres under contract.
+For FY2004, the Department issued an interim final rule on May 11, 2004, that guided enrollment of 283,000 acres under 1,055 contracts; an additional 9,000 applications were processed, including at least one in every state.
+All the authorized funding will have been spent by the end of FY2005.

 Air Quality Activities.
 The 1996 farm bill created an interagency air quality task force in USDA.
 The task force represented USDA on scientific topics such as EPA's proposals to revise National Ambient Air Quality Standards for ground-level ozone and two sizes of particulates in 1997.
 USDA and EPA cooperate under a Memorandum of Agreement signed in January 1998.
 More recently, federal agencies have been discussing how agricultural practices and programs affect global warming, especially by sequestering carbon.
 The Department testified at a global warming hearing held by the Senate Environment and Public Works Committee on July 8, 2003.
+On March 23, 2005, it announced that NRCS and the National Forest Service would start to track the amount of carbon that farmers would be sequestering.
 The 2002 farm bill did not amend air quality provisions.
-On April 9, 2003, USDA announced that it had appointed new task force members, who met in late May.
-In the April 29, 2004 FR, USDA issued a call for nominations of new members by June 14.
 (For more information, see CRS Report 97-670, Agriculture and EPA's Proposed Air Quality Standards for Ozone and Particulates.)